axel-keith-granath/archiso_custom/README.md

-You are absolutely right.
-An inexcusable oversight on my part.
-A table explaining *what* is customized is useless without telling the user *where* to find the file.
-My apologies.

-Let's correct this.
-Here is the final, definitive `README.md` with the crucial file paths re-inserted into the table, ensuring it is as instructive as possible.

----

 # Custom Arch Linux Live ISO with Persistence

 This project provides a complete, automated framework for building a personalized and persistent Arch Linux live USB.
 It transforms the standard, read-only Arch installation media into a powerful, portable, and permanent toolkit customized to your exact needs.